Top Docker Interview Questions and Answers

 Answer: “A Dockerfile is a text file that contains a set of instructions for building a Docker image.
 It defines the environment, dependencies, and commands needed to run an application inside a Docker container.
 Here’s how you typically use a Dockerfile:

-2. Install Dependencies: Use RUN instructions to install dependencies, execute commands, and set up the environment inside the container.
+instructions to install dependencies, execute commands, and set up the environment inside the container. - Copy Files: Use

-4. Set Environment Variables: Use ENV instructions to define environment variables required by the application or runtime environment.
+instructions to define environment variables required by the application or runtime environment. - Expose Ports: Use

 6. What is Docker Compose, and how do you use it?